jaek/comp9311/notes/introduction.md

 - is *logically coherent* with some inherent meaning
 - has been designed and built with some purpose in mind

+***

-## DBMS
+## Database Management Systems

-A Database Management System (DBMS) is a collection of programs that facilitate the process of defining, constructing, manipulating and sharing a database
+A Database Management System (DBMS) is a collection of programs that facilitate the process of defining, constructing, manipulating and sharing a database:

 #### Defining